 Another bonus of TraderSync’s trade journal is the ability to add notes to each trade, reminding yourself why you took a look at the asset in the first place.

 Record notes for any of your trades and even attach elements, like the price chart, for future reference.

 Track Commissions and Fees

-You’ll also have the ability to share any of your trades, trading data, or ideas with others to get feedback on how your strategy is set up if you choose.
+You can also share any of your trades, trading data, or ideas with others to get feedback on how your strategy is set up.

 Trade data is normally set to private, but with a few clicks, you can create a public profile and share your trades with the world.

 This feature provides you with the opportunity to learn from other traders and see what they are up to.
 It’s also great for sharing with your mentor or coach so they have first-hand insights into ways that you could improve.